Sorry, you need to enable JavaScript to visit this website.

 What Causes Lung Cancer?

-Smoking cigarettes is the leading cause of lung cancer, but the disease can occur in people who have never smoked.6,7
+Smoking cigarettes is the leading cause of lung cancer, but the disease can occur in people who have never smoked.6

 The exact causes of lung cancer aren't known, but many factors can increase your risk.
-The clearest connection is between smoking and lung cancer, with about 80% of lung cancer deaths attributable to smoking and others often attributed to secondhand smoke.
-Although lung cancer can occur in people who never smoked, it is uncommon.8
+The clearest connection is between smoking and lung cancer.
+An estimated 85 percent of lung cancer deaths in 2025 are expected to be caused by smoking, and others attributed to secondhand smoke.
+Although lung cancer can occur in people who never smoked, it is less common.7

 Causes of Lung Cancer